oklabflensburg/open-data-api/SETUP.md

 CREATE INDEX IF NOT EXISTS idx_gem_sn_r ON vg250_gem (sn_r);
 CREATE INDEX IF NOT EXISTS idx_gem_sn_l ON vg250_gem (sn_l);

--- index for the municipality key
+-- index for the municipality number
 CREATE INDEX IF NOT EXISTS idx_vg250_gem_ags ON vg250_gem (ags);

 -- index state names